qiskit-community/qiskit-js/packages/qiskit-sim/README.md

 # QISKit.js simulator

-:atom_symbol: [Quantum Information Software Kit](https://developer.ibm.com/open/openprojects/qiskit) simulator in pure JavaScript.
+:atom_symbol: [Quantum Information Science Kit](https://developer.ibm.com/open/openprojects/qiskit) simulator in pure JavaScript.
 As a first feature it includes an unitary one for [OpenQASM](https://github.com/IBM/qisim.js-openqasm) circuits representation.

 Please visit the [main repository](https://github.com/QISKit/qiskit-sdk-js) to know more about the rest of the project tools.